wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_GCP.md

    💡 TIP: Don't place all your preemptible instances in the same zone, just in case one zone runs out of capacity.

+   💡 TIP: For persistent instances, the `ZONE` parameter is optional.
+If it's not provided, then
+    this will try all the zones until one is found.

    If starting from scratch, use a standard ubuntu image:

    ```zsh